permitio/permit-nuxt-example/README.md

 - `rbac-multitenancy`: Demonstrates Role-Based Access Control (RBAC) and Multitenancy
 - `abac-rebac`: Demonstrates Attribute-Based Access Control (ABAC) and Relationship-Based Access Control (ReBAC)

-You are currently in the **`rbac-multitenancy`** branch.
+You are currently in the **`abac-rebac`** branch.

 ## Key Features

-- **Role-Based Access Control (RBAC):**
+- **Attribute-Based Access Control (ABAC):**

-  - Define roles (customer, vendor, rider, admin) and resources (Meals, Orders) to control access.
+  - Use properties of users and resources to check conditions for permissions
-  - Manage permissions via Permit.io policies.

-- **Multitenancy:**

-  - Use cities as tenants to isolate data and role assignments.
-  - Ensure that users have tenant-specific roles (e.g., a rider in California vs. a rider in Washington).
+  - Example of cost amount of order to make it a free delivery order.
+  - Example of number of rides by rider to make them eligible to delivery free delivery orders.

+- **Relationship-Based Access Control (ReBAC):**

+  - Use links or connections between users and resources for authorization
+  - Use Order#Vendor instance role to only allow relating vendors to deliver orders.

 - **Permit.io Integration:**

-  - Synchronize users and roles with Permit.io using a modal in the UI and a dedicated server endpoint.
+  - Synchronize users with Permit.io using a modal in the UI and a dedicated server endpoint.
-  - Assign roles in the context of tenants by providing the `tenant` key during API calls.
-  - Benefit from Permit.io's built-in multitenancy and policy enforcement.
+  - Benefit from Permit.io's built-in policy enforcement.

 - **Nuxt.js Server and Vue Frontend:**